Montgomery County, Georgia

-Montgomery County is a county located in the central portion of the U.S. state of Georgia.
-As of the 2020 census, the population was 8,610.
+Montgomery County is a county located in the southern portion of the U.S. state of Georgia.
+As of the 2020 United States census, the population was 8,610.
 The county seat is Mount Vernon.

-Montgomery County is part of the Vidalia, GA Micropolitan Statistical Area.
+Montgomery County is part of the Vidalia, GA micropolitan statistical area.

 History

 Montgomery County is named in honor of Richard Montgomery, an American Revolutionary War general killed in 1775 while attempting to capture Quebec City, Canada.
 It was created on December 19, 1793, from a southern portion of Washington County, Georgia.

 Arthur Lott's Plantation was designated the first county seat in 1797.

 In 1801, Tattnall County, Georgia was formed from the southern part of Montgomery County.
 The dividing line between Tatnall and Montgomery ran from the mouth of Limestone Creek on the Oconee River, just below modern Mount Vernon, Georgia, to the mouth of Wolf Creek on the Canoochee River below Metter, Georgia.